 'Nicole's House' is a 12th scale miniature of several narratives:

 A recreation of some of the principle rooms at 875 South Bundy Drive as they were discovered in the early hours of Monday June 13 1994 as the investigation into the murders of Nicole and Ronald Lyle Goldman was underway.

-The additional rooms are created as a tribute to the style and essence of Nicole who loved the style of interior design that has come to typify the "California Look" and finally, as we know that Nicole was planning a move to a beach house in Malibu, 'Nicole's House' is a poignant reminder of "what might have been".
+Additional rooms are created as a tribute to the essence of Nicole who loved the style of interior design that has come to typify the "California Look".

 Design and Content © Tee Bylo All Rights Reserved.